 Before you even start planning your training program, it’s worth understanding what millennials want out of the restaurant industry.

-Obviously there are still plenty of millennials who work in restaurants to support themselves during their studies, but since the rise of reality cooking shows like MasterChef, hospitality has become more of a long-term career prospect for these young people.
+There are still plenty of millennials who work in restaurants to support themselves while attending school, but hospitality has become more of a long-term career prospect for these young people.
 They genuinely care about providing good food and good service, which makes them highly motivated workers in the right environment.
+They've also grown up with the influence of technology and seen how it can improve the hospitality and restaurant industry.

 But this means that throwing them into the kitchen and leaving them to learn as they go is not going to work.
 Millennials have higher expectations for training because of the way they were taught in school (in collaborative classrooms, with constant feedback), and because they are more comfortable and assertive with authority figures.